What are stinging insects?

 How do I get rid of stinging insects?

 If you find a nest on your property, do not attempt to remove it yourself.
 When they feel threatened, stinging insects will swarm and attack.
-In order to remove a nest without getting injured, contact Pickett Pest Control.
+In order to remove a nest without getting injured, contact the pest control experts Pickett Pest Control.
 We can take care of your paper wasp or bee problem, leaving you sting-free!

 How can I prevent stinging insects in the future?